Penang Hill

 Open everyday from 6.30am to 11:00pm

-Take note that the ticketing counter at the bottom of the station will close at 10:30pm.
+Take note that the ticketing counter at the bottom of the station operates from 6:15am to 9:45pm.

 Category Normal